-Allegations of her trainees’ mistreatment, shady business dealings, and even many saying that she drugged and pimped out her girls spread like wildfire.
+Allegations of her trainees’ mistreatment, shady business dealings, and even many saying that she pimped out her girls spread like wildfire.
 Even Snickers, an exclusive presenting partner for WrestleMania 34, deemed the usage of Moolah’s name in the event "unacceptable."

 A few days later, WWE opted to remove Moolah’s name from the battle royal and issued this statement:

 "After further consideration, we believe it’s best to proceed with the name ‘WrestleMania Women’s Battle Royal.’
 What remains most important is that this historic match is part of WWE’s unwavering commitment to the Women’s Division."